-- Adverse Opinion – As explained, during the audit if auditor get information and documents that’s shows there is some material misstatement or fraud and management is not ready to rectify the information or disclose that in financial statement, internal control of company is not good or management try to restrict the scope of audit and they are not ready to lift the restriction in that case auditor should communicate this to upper-level management and if upper-level management is also not lifting the restriction, in that case, he should communicate to those charge with governance and give adverse opinion.
+- Adverse Opinion – As explained, during the audit if auditor get information and documents that show there is some material misstatement or fraud and management is not ready to rectify the information or disclose that in the financial statement, internal control of the company is not good or management try to restrict the scope of the audit and they are not ready to lift the restriction in that case auditor should communicate this to upper-level management and if upper-level management is also not lifting the restriction, in that case, he should communicate to those charged with governance and give an adverse opinion.
 In his audit report when he gives adverse opinion he writes that he has obtained sufficient and appropriate evidence and on the basis of that in his opinion financial statements are not giving true and fair view or financial statements are not prepared according to respective law.

 This has been a guide to What is Adverse Opinion and its Definition.
 Here we discuss types of opinion and why it is important along with an example, differences between adverse and disclaimer.
 You can learn more about from the following articles –